karthick46543/HALF_ADDER_SUBTRACTOR/README.md

 /* Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: KARTHIKEYAN S RegisterNumber: 24900102*/
+Developed by: RISHI BALA KAERTHICK K,25010929

 **RTL Schematic**